jlink/shrinking-challenge/README.md

 # The Shrinking Challenge

 One of the major aspects in which different property-based testing libraries differ is their approach towards shrinking.
-In this repository I try to collect concrete examples (challenges) for shrinking together with implementations in different frameworks so that one can compare and get a feel for weaknesses and strengths.
+This repository collects concrete examples (challenges) for shrinking together with implementations in different frameworks so that one can compare and get a feel for weaknesses and strengths.